cloudmesh-community/fa18-516-29/project-report/report.md

 :o: review grammare when using and the, sometimes they seem missing.

-:o: you should not use putty but gitbash
+:o: you should not use putty but gitbash as this makes the project not only runable on windows but also linux via bash.
+As is the usability of the code is limited to windows which is something we try to avoid.

 :o: you should use a local key generated with ssh-keygen as discussed in class.